aqxiy/the-moon-cipher/README.md

 ### A recompiled scoliosis pt methodology.
 Or just a summary and minor refinement of good options.

+Hello: I'd like to share my approach to treating scoliosis, generally as a spinal cord defect erroneously altering bodily alignment and spinal curvature.

 ## Established:
 1. Pilates
 2. Foundation Training with/without on minor incline & @ angles on incline.